foniod/redbpf/README.md

 # License

-This repository contains code from other software in the following directories, licensed under their own particular licenses:

- * `bpf-sys/libbpf`: LGPL2 + BSD-2

-Where '+' means they are dual licensed.

 RedBPF and its components, unless otherwise stated, are licensed under either of

  * Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or